-The next stage of my research deploys liminal metaphysics to envision a productive dialogue between the temporal ontology of Nietzsche’s Heidegger and contemporary feminist testimonials from the margin.
-As already a critical response to the history of philosophy in the West coincident with feminist studies that encourage us to thwart binaries, embrace ambiguity, and destabilize the naturalization of “essence,” liminal metaphysics methodologically construed is an efficacious tool for posing questions of ethical implication from out of “traditional” contexts.
-My recent presentation, “Here and Elsewhere: The Ontology of World-Traveling” (April 2018), introduces this project, for which I owe a debt of gratitude to Mariana Ortega’s precedent setting In Between (2016).
-Building on Ortega’s foundational contribution, it engages María Lugones’ concept of travel between worlds by linking the temporal contraction that makes such transport possible to the exigencies in the lives of women of color that, she argues, make it necessary.
-This work clears a path for feminist theory to bear critically upon Heidegger’s thought, but also to benefit from the resources of Heidegger’s early – thoroughly Nietzschean – thinking of time.
+With considerable thanks to the trailblazing work of Mariana Ortega, I have begun to explore the potential for a productive dialogue between the liminal metaphysics of Nietzsche’s Heidegger and contemporary feminist (particularly, Latina phenomenological) theory.
+As already a critical response to the history of philosophy in the “West” coincident with feminist studies that encourage us to thwart binaries, embrace ambiguity, and destabilize the naturalization of “essence,” liminal metaphysics methodologically construed is an efficacious tool for posing questions of ethical implication from out of “traditional” contexts.
+The symposium on Ortega’s In-Between: Latina Feminist Phenomenology, Multiplicity, and the Self (SUNY 2016) sponsored by the Heidegger Circle of North America (at SPEP 2019) made possible a direct conversation between Jennifer O. Gammage, Ortega, and myself, published in Philosophy Today (2021).
+My contribution responds to Ortega’s assessment of María Lugones’ concept of travel between worlds by linking the temporal contraction that makes such transport possible to the exigencies in the lives of women of color that, she argues, make it necessary.
+Our work together on this project occasioned the forthcoming interview of Ortega I was invited to conduct by diacritics for their thematic issue, “Heidegger Today.”